When Someone Dies in Northern Ireland

 Other benefits

-Universal Credit, Pension Credit, Housing Benefit, and other benefits are administered by the Department for Communities in Northern Ireland, not the DWP.
-If you are already receiving benefits, report the death to DfC as soon as possible.
-You may be entitled to a single person discount on rates (the Northern Ireland equivalent of council tax).
+Universal Credit, Pension Credit, Housing Benefit, and other benefits are handled by the Department for Communities in Northern Ireland rather than the DWP.
+If you receive benefits yourself, let DfC know what has happened as soon as you feel able.
+You may also be entitled to a single person discount on your rates (the Northern Ireland equivalent of council tax).

 6. Key contacts in Northern Ireland